m-khosravi/RetailManager/README.md

 # Retail Manager
-A retail managment system built by YalitCo
+A retail managment system built by Mehdi khosravi